markjohnnah/markjohnnah/README.md

 - 👋 Hi, I’m Mark Johnnah.
-I'm a full-stack developer with experienece on .Net and MERN stack.
+I'm a full-stack developer with experienece in .Net and MERN stack.
 - 👀 I’m interested in JavaScript, C#, .Net, Blazor, Node, Express and React.
 - 🌱 I’m currently working as a Software Develoepr with Switch Maven
 - 💞️ I’m looking to collaborate on any web application development projects.